learntheropes/btcpay-booking/README.md

 - Fiat: I will support only fiat methods not requiring KYC and with the merchant personal info not visible to buyers (proxy services):
   - SEPA (EU) in EUR and CHF, fee about 1.5% paid by the buyer.
 1000 CHF/EUR limit.
 Fully implemented.
   - PIX (Brazil) in BRL.
 Fee unknown yet, paid by the buyer.
 9000 BRL (1800 USD) limit.
 Planned with proxy under development.
+  - Cash and debit card (Canada) in CAD.
+Fee around 1%, paid by the buyer.
+No limit.
+Will be implemented as soon as bullbitcoin release the API (they are working on it).
   - Vietnam Bank Transfer (Vietnam) in VND.
 1% fee paid by the buyer.
 5000000 VND (200 USD) limit.
 Under development.
   - Credit/debit cards (worldwide) in multiple currencies.
 Evaluating available proxies.
 Uncertain implementation, limits will be low, like 100 USD.
   - Apple Pay and Google Pay.
 Same as credit/debit cards.